 Click a result to see more details of the hotel.
 When you find one that you want to book, scroll down to find the available rooms.
 Some rooms may show an additional price per night on top of the rate shown on the results page, though there will be at least one “+ $0.00” option.

 Next, pick your outbound flight, followed by the return.
 These are sorted by additional price — the top results are included in the quoted price, while any flights that have an additional cost will be lower down.
-When possible, Hotels.com prioritizes nonstops.
+When possible, they’ll prioritize nonstops.

 Hotels.com offers a portal through which you can book things like tours or purchase admission tickets.

-I compared prices across a number of different products, and they seemed to be the same as booking directly with the providers or with any other ticket seller.
+When comparing prices across a number of different products, they seemed to be the same as booking directly with the providers or with any other ticket seller.

-Hotels.com offers a powerful hotel search tool, as well as a simple, easy-to-use rewards program.
-If you’re looking to travel a few nights a year, it could be worth booking through Hotels.com.
+This service offers a powerful hotel search tool, as well as a simple, easy-to-use rewards program.
+If you’re looking to travel a few nights a year, it could be worth your while to book with Hotels.com.

-If you’re spending at least 10 nights a year in hotels, though, you’re likely better off booking directly with the hotel so that you can earn hotel loyalty points and possibly elite status.
+If you’re loyal to a certain hotel group or have elite status from a hotel credit card, you’re likely better off booking directly with the hotel so that you can earn hotel loyalty points and increase your elite status.

-As always, remember to compare prices.
-Because Hotels.com offers a fantastic price guarantee, you’re protected if you find a cheaper rate anywhere else up until the day before check-in.
+As always, remember to compare prices before booking.
+Hotels.com offers a fantastic price guarantee and you’re protected if you find a cheaper rate anywhere else up until the day before check-in.